 Whether you are an independent K-12 school, college, or university, your students and families have a choice and are acting like consumers when selecting and evaluating your institution.
-They are customers of your institution, and thus compare the experience your institution provides to what they experience across the rest of their lives.
+They are customers of your institution, and compare and evaluate your school like consumers.

 Are you asking the right questions on your surveys?

 Net Promoter® Score, commonly referred to as NPS®, is a customer loyalty metric that gauges how willing a family is to recommend your school.
 It is used across industries to measure how well organizations are building advocates within their base of customers.
 Net Promoter Score is a valuable metric for improving recruiting and retention as it provides a single customer satisfaction metric—that is visible and easy to understand.

 Net Promoter Score can be described with one simple question: "How likely is it that you would recommend [School X] to a friend or colleague?"

 Based on how a customer responds to the question, you classify them into one of three groups: